 The Comprehensive Connecticut Property Division Guide

-How to divide property is one of the most important issues in divorces.
-And, it’s one of the most confusing.
+How to divide property is one of the most critical issues in divorces.
+And it’s one of the most confusing.
 There are no set formulas or rules on how property will be divided.
-The good news is that creates tremendous flexibility for experienced divorce attorneys to craft an individualized approach.
-In order to prepare to make solid and informed decisions, you need to understand how property division works.
+The good news is that it creates tremendous flexibility for experienced divorce attorneys to craft an individualized approach.
+To prepare to make solid and informed decisions, you need to understand how property division works.
 Our Comprehensive Connecticut Property Division Guide tells you everything you need to know about property division in Connecticut.

-As you can tell, equitable distribution isn’t simple in Connecticut — which means there is a lot of opportunity for creative negotiations, strategy, and solutions.
-It’s important to have an experienced divorced legal team as your guide.
+As you can tell, equitable distribution isn’t simple in Connecticut.
+That’s actually good news because it means there is a lot of opportunity for creative negotiations, strategy, and solutions.
+It’s essential to have an experienced divorced legal team as your guide.

-Our first step at Freed Marcroft, the Goals & Planning Conference, is designed to get to the heart of your problem and unveil your true goals.
-Then, we take those goals, analyze them along with the facts of your case, and present you with recommendations and options on how to move forward.
+At Freed Marcroft, the Goals & Planning Conference, we designed our first step to get to the heart of your problem and unveil your true goals.
+Then, we take those goals, analyze them along with the facts of your case, and present you with recommendations and options for moving forward.